thevedantgarg/ManageSoft/README.txt

 ---------------------------------------------
 Tech Stack:
 ---------------------------------------------
-- Frontend:
+- Frontend: HTML5 and CSS3 through PHP in index.php and dashboard.php
-- Backend:
+- Backend: PHP8
-- Database:
+- Database: MySQL
-- Server:
+- Server: Any web server that can run PHP

 ---------------------------------------------
 System Requirements:
 ---------------------------------------------
-- Operating System: Any
+- Operating System: Windows, macOS, or Linux
-- Web Browser: Any
+- Web Browser: Any modern standards-compliant web browser
-- Other:
+- Other: PHP8 and a running instance of MySQL available to the application

 ---------------------------------------------
 Installation Instructions: